ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

 -   All repositories in a pool must use [hashed storage](../administration/repository_storage_types.md).
-This is so that we don't have to worry about invalid paths in `object/info/alternates` files.
+This is so that we don't have to every worry about updating paths in `object/info/alternates` files.
 -   All repositories in a pool must be on the same Gitaly storage shard.
-    The Git alternates mechanism relies on direct disk access across multiple repositories, and we can only assume this to be possible within a Gitaly storage shard.
+    The Git alternates mechanism relies on direct disk access across multiple repositories, and we can only assume direct disk access to be possible within a Gitaly storage shard.
 -   All project repositories in a pool must have "Public" visibility in GitLab at the time they join.
 There are gotchas around visibility of Git objects across alternates links.
 This restriction is a defense against accidentally leaking private Git data.
--   The only two ways to remove a project from a pool are (1) to delete it or (2) to move it to another Gitaly storage shard.
+-   The only two ways to remove a member project from a pool are (1) to delete the project or (2) to move the project to another Gitaly storage shard.
--   We can never remove Git objects from a pool repository, only add.

 ### Creating pools and pool memberships